Travelling in Romantic Bildungsroman Narratives

 Enlightenment, Revolution, Melancholia

 The chapter concentrates on the late eighteenth and early nineteenth centuries and analyzes the ambiguous project of the Enlightenment.
 The eighteenth century has often been depicted as an era of progress, when new scientific inventions were made and disseminated while the middle class gained more economic and political influence.
 The 1750s was a turning point, however, after which European intellectual history started to show darker shades and a new sceptical attitude to progress arose.
+At the end of the century, the Great Revolution of France brought a wave of unrest, wars and, finally, harsh manifestations of political terror.
+The chapter explores the heritage of the era of revolutions and its impact on the future.

 The reuse of texts in Finnish newspapers and journals, 1771–1920

 The digital collections of newspapers have given rise to a growing interest in studying them with computational methods.
 This article contributes to this discussion by presenting a method for detecting text reuse in a large corpus of digitized texts.
 Empirically, the article is based on the corpus of newspapers and journals from the collection of the National Library of Finland.
 Often, digitized repositories offer only partial views of what actually was published in printed form.
+The Finnish collection is unique, however, since it covers all published issues up to the year 1920.
+This article has a two-fold objective: methodologically, it explores how computational methods can be developed so that text reuse can be effectively identified; empirically, the article concentrates on how the circulation of texts developed in Finland from the late eighteenth century to the early twentieth century and what this reveals about the transformation of public discourse in Finland.
+According to our results, the reuse of texts was an integral part of the press throughout the studied period, which, on the other hand, was part of a wider transnational practice.

 Spreading News in 1904

 The assassination of Nikolay Bobrikov, the Governor-General of Finland, on 16 June 1904 was a turning point in Finnish history.
 It was reported in hundreds, if not thousands, of newspapers worldwide.
 This article follows the spread of that news, particularly its spread over the first week after the assassination.
 The study draws on the digital newspaper repositories in Australia, Austria, Denmark, Finland, France, Germany, Mexico, Sweden, the Netherlands and the United States.
+It also draws on the microfilm and physical collections of Russian newspapers at the National Library of Finland.
+The article shows how the murder activated the telegram network and initiated a series of news waves.
+The routes the Bobrikov news travelled, their tempo and the evolution of related stories tell a story of a networked but biased global news scene.
+In that scene, technological, commercial and cultural factors simultaneously facilitated and controlled what stories reached which papers and how.

 History and Virtual Topology

 Drawing on a new materialist approach, this article discusses the concepts of the virtual and virtual topology, and their fruitfulness for historians’ empirical work.
 It starts by following Gilles Deleuze’s argument that the virtual, the transformative potential of the real, has to be distinguished from the possible, which is merely an imagined double of the given world.
 Embracing this premise, the article shows the potential of virtual topology to shed light on the transformation of a network in the past.
+It suggests that history is not only about actual and stable things, it is also a site of becomings.
+This idea is elaborated through an analysis that focuses on the changes in the nineteenth-century Finnish press.
+The virtual as a theoretical concept is combined with the methodological opportunities offered by recent developments in the digital humanities, in this case, text reuse detection.

 The Romantic Idea of the Golden Age in Friedrich Schlegel's Philosophy of History